-For the three months ended March 31, 2017, other expense was \$2 million, compared to \$2 million for the corresponding period of 2016.
+For the three months ended March 31, 2018, other expense was \$4 million compared to \$2 million for the corresponding period of 2017.
 These charges were mainly attributable to interest and bank charges associated with utilizing the credit facility and foreign currency exchange rate fluctuations.

-Income tax benefit
+Income tax provision (benefit)

-The effective tax rate for the three months ended March 31, 2017 was 1.8%, compared to 5.2%, for the same period in 2016.
-Compared to the U.S. statutory rate, the effective tax rate was impacted by recurring items, such as lower tax rates on income earned in foreign jurisdictions that is permanently reinvested, offset by nondeductible expenses, state income taxes and the change in valuation allowance recorded against deferred tax assets.
-Due to the continuing uncertainty in our industry and thus our outlook, we continue to utilize the method of recording income taxes on a year-to-date effective tax rate for the three months ended March 31, 2017.
-We will evaluate the use of this method each quarter until such time as a return to the annualized estimated effective tax rate method is deemed appropriate.
+The effective tax rate for the three months ended March 31, 2018 was 24.1% compared to 1.8% for the same period in 2017.
+Compared to the U.S. statutory rate, the effective tax rate was impacted by recurring items, such as higher tax rates on income earned in foreign jurisdictions that is permanently reinvested, nondeductible expenses, state income taxes, the effects of the enactment of the Tax Cuts and Jobs Act of 2017 and the change in valuation allowance recorded against deferred tax assets.
+Due to the continuing uncertainty in our industry and thus our outlook, the Company continues to utilize the method of recording income taxes on a year-to-date effective tax rate for the three months ended March 31, 2018.
+The Company will evaluate its use of this method each quarter until such time as a return to the annualized estimated effective tax rate method is deemed appropriate.